MatteoTomasetto/OCP-DL-ROM/README.md

 </p>

 ## Cite
-If you use this code for your work, please cite:
+If you use this code for your work, please cite

 ```
 @misc{tomasetto2024ocp-dl-rom,